 “A Minecraft Movie” is not really about “Minecraft.”

-Sure it has the characters, but does it really get at what makes the game great?
-Sadly it does not, but I do not think that is what director Jared Hess wanted to do.
+Sure, it has the characters, but does it really get at what makes the game great?
+Sadly it doesn’t, but that doesn’t seem to be director Jard Hess’s goal.

-“Napoleon Dynamite” was not alone in its era, the 00’s is filled with these comedies of the same type.
-It shares the same sensibility of Will Ferrel, Adam Sandler or Judd Apatow comedies.
+However “Napoleon Dynamite” wasn’t alone in its era; the 2000s were filled with comedies of the same type.
+It shares the same sensibility of works by Will Ferrell, Adam Sandler or Judd Apatow.

-Though, in no way is Hess creating an outdated film, as these stylistic anachronisms deepen the nostalgia that a video game movie tries to induce.
+Though Hess is in no way creating an outdated film, as this dated style adds to the nostalgia.
 Both “Minecraft” and these films are defining pieces of entertainment for the ideal audience of this movie.
-It is also important to note that these 00’s movies are not entirely irrelevant to teens; Apatow’s “Superbad” is a Gen Z favorite and Sandler is still a relevant style icon.
+It’s also important to note that these 2000s movies aren’t entirely irrelevant to teens; Apatow’s “Superbad” is a Gen Z favorite and Sandler is still a relevant style icon.

 Jason Momoa was sublimely hilarious.
-Jack Black is a veteran of the 00’s comedy, and he does swimmingly with Momoa, but I cannot help feeling like he is playing a caricature of himself, in the same way that Jim Carrey seemed to play a caricature of himself in the recent Sonic film.
+Jack Black is a veteran of the 2000s’ comedy, and he does swimmingly with Momoa, but it feels like he’s playing a caricature of himself, in the same way that Jim Carrey seemed to play a caricature of himself in the recent Sonic film.

 The movie is worth seeing, but expect a safe dabbling in Gen Z nostalgia rather than a movie actually about “Minecraft.”